-2. Size.
+2.)
+Size.
 Under the Bylaws, the size of the Board ranges between seven and eleven, as determined by the Board of Directors.
-Currently, the Board has nine members.
+Currently, the Board has eleven members.
 Directors of the Company are elected by stockholders for a one-year term.

 FUNCTIONING OF THE BOARD OF DIRECTORS

-6. Director Access to Outside Advisers.
+6.)
+Director Access to Outside Advisers.
 The Board of Directors has the authority to engage outside advisors as needed to assist it in performing its duties.
-Each of the Audit Committee, Finance and Risk Management Committee, Nominating/Corporate Governance Committee, and Organization and Compensation Committee has similar authority to engage outside advisors as it determines appropriate to assist it in the performance of its functions.
+Each of the Audit Committee, Enterprise Risk Management, Safety, and Security Committee, Finance and Capital Investment Committee, Nominating/Corporate Governance Committee, and Organization and Compensation Committee has similar authority to engage outside advisors as it determines appropriate to assist it in the performance of its functions.

-1. Structure and Operation of the Committees.
-The Board of Directors has the following four standing committees: Audit, Finance and Risk Management, Organization and Compensation, and Nominating/Corporate Governance.
+1.)
+Structure and Operation of the Committees.
+The Board of Directors has the following five standing committees: Audit, Enterprise Risk Management, Safety, and Security, Finance and Capital Investment, Organization and Compensation, and Nominating/Corporate Governance.
 All members of these committees are independent.
 In addition, directors who serve on the Audit Committee and the Organization and Compensation Committee must meet any additional independence criteria applicable to audit committee members and compensation committee members, respectively, under the NYSE listing standards.

 ANNUAL PERFORMANCE EVALUATIONS

-1. Board and Committee Evaluations.
+1.)
+Board and Committee Evaluations.
 The Board of Directors annually reviews its performance through self-evaluation.
 The Nominating/Corporate Governance Committee oversees the evaluation process and the results are shared with the full Board.
-The Audit, Finance and Risk Management, Organization and Compensation, and Nominating/Corporate Governance Committees also conduct annual self-evaluations under the oversight of the Nominating/Corporate Governance Committee.
+The Audit, Enterprise Risk Management, Safety, and Security, Finance and Capital Investment, Organization and Compensation, and Nominating/Corporate Governance Committees also conduct annual self-evaluations under the oversight of the Nominating/Corporate Governance Committee.